 Who Should Get an Online MAT?

-The benefits of an online degree program include flexibility, convenience, and accessibility.
+The benefits of an online teaching degree program include flexibility, convenience, and accessibility.
 Therefore, an online MAT is the best fit for those students who are pressed for time, who want to access a program from a far-away campus or who can’t (or simply don’t want to) leave their professional or personal obligations to relocate for school.
 You can take online classes at home – or from your desk after work or your hotel on vacation – and the time commitment is limited to lives classes, homework, and studying.
 No commuting to class is required.
 That makes online MAT programs a great fit for:

 Parents who work or stay at home;

-- Those who can’t relocate or commute to school;
+Those who can’t relocate or commute to school;

-- Those who live far from a desired program with an online component.
+Those who live far from a desired program with an online component.

 An online MAT may also allow students to obtain their degrees faster than otherwise possible at a traditional on-campus program.
 The logistics of commuting could force an on-campus student to pursue his or her degree part-time, while the flexibility and convenience of an online program could allow that same student to take a full-time course load.
 The difference between pursuing an MAT full-time and a part-time could be the difference of earning your degree in one year or three!